 Despite the mess, however, it is all about administrative problems and our clients might pay double for this properly if it would be registered well.
 If it all works out, then it surely will turn out to be a very good investment.
 The problem in these cases is often communication.
 Many salespeople sell without a lawyer and everything turns in circles.
 In fact, the agreements about matters that must be arranged for the purchase cannot be put on paper.
 After all, there is no legal certainty about the authority to sign.
 And without a guarantee of the corresponding down payment, many sellers do not want to commit to ‘advancing’ the costs.

 Communication and time scale more challenging than administrative problems

-A very sad situation was that of a young couple who had bought a new-build apartment in Torre del Mar on a small budget without a lawyer.
+A very sad situation was that of a young couple who had bought a new-build apartment in Torre del Mar on the Costa del Sol on a small budget without a lawyer.
 After purchase, the house turned out to have very serious hidden defects.
 So much so that the house was not habitable, which left them with double costs from a rent plus mortgage.

 10-year legal construction warranty from developer

 If you buy new construction in Spain, there is a standard legal construction warranty of the developer of up to 10 years.
 This couple thought they were covered with this but unfortunately, this was not the case.
 After examining the purchase deed, it turned out that the company from which they had bought simply was not the developer.
 Due to the crisis, the apartment block remained unfinished for many years and had since been sold on to this SL (ltd).
 Any construction guarantee could therefore only be claimed by this seller.
 However, this was a company on the other side of Spain and the legal period of 6 months to claim hidden defects by an architect’s report practically already expired.
 Unfortunately, we had to advise these people to invest their money in a renovation rather than in a lengthy and costly lawsuit without guarantees.

 10. Sale via gestor instead of specialized lawyer